 The LCD screen uses a small font.

-25 ft. (including 3 ft. cable from wall to charger)
+25 ft. (including 3 ft. cable from the wall to the charger)

 LCD screen, J-hook for cable storage, storage bag and mounting hardware included

-Up to 12 miles of range per hour
+Up to 6/12 miles of range per hour (depending on voltage)

 The carry case that comes with the charger will let you easily store and bring the device with you.
 Plus, there's a pocket inside this case where you can put small valuables.
 The J-hook can hold the cable so that you do not have to think about any permanent storage measures.